AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 ---
-title: Creating Accessible Content (WCAG 2.0 Conformance)
+title: Creating Accessible Content for Adobe Experience Manager as a Cloud Service (WCAG 2.1 Conformance)
 description: Help make web content accessible to, and usable by, persons with disabilities
 ---

-# Creating Accessible Content (WCAG 2.0 Conformance) {#creating-accessible-content-wcag-conformance}
+# Creating Accessible Content (WCAG 2.1 Conformance) {#creating-accessible-content-wcag-conformance}

-WCAG 2.0 consists of a set of technology independent guidelines and success criteria to help make web content accessible to, and usable by, persons with disabilities.
+The [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG/) consists of a set of technology independent guidelines and success criteria to help make web content accessible to, and usable by, persons with disabilities.

 >[!NOTE]
 >
+>See the list of [New Features in WCAG 2.1](https://www.w3.org/TR/WCAG/#new-features-in-wcag-2-1).

+>[!NOTE]
+>
 >See also:
 >
->* our Quick Guide to WCAG 2.0 for further details
+>* our Quick Guide to WCAG 2.1 for further details
 >* Configuring the Rich Text Editor for producing accessible content

 <!--
->* See our [Quick Guide to WCAG 2.0](/help/managing/qg-wcag.md) for further details
+>* See our [Quick Guide to WCAG 2.1](/help/managing/qg-wcag.md) for further details
 >* [Configuring the Rich Text Editor for producing accessible conten](/help/sites-administering/rte-accessible-content.md) -->